cwmaloney/drcf2018/README.md

     * cd to project folder
     * node gridzilla.js

-## Editing and Debugging using VS Code
+## Debugging using VS Code

 1. In VS Code, open the project folder (File/Open)
 1. On the left navigation pane (Activity bar), click the debug icon
+1. Choose Grizilla as the debug configuration (next to the green arrow)
-1. Click the green arrow icon in the debug view to start the service and attach the debugger
+1. Click the green arrow icon in the debug view to start node.js running grizilla.js and attach the debugger

+## Quick tests

+Follow these steps to install test data

+1. "Install test data"
+1. cp testMessageQueue.json MessageQueue.json
+1. cp testCheerQueue.json CheerQueue.json

+Start the display emulator: node.js displayEmulatorServer.js

+Open the display emulator in a browser: localhost:3000

+Launch server with node or run the server in the debugger